mapeditor/tiled/docs/reference/tmx-changelog.rst

 Tiled 1.7
 ---------

--  The :ref:`tmx-tile` elements in a tileset are no longer always saved with increasing IDs.
+-  The :ref:`tmx-tileset-tile` elements in a tileset are no longer always saved with increasing IDs.
 They are now saved in the display order, which can be changed in Tiled.

 Tiled 1.5
 ---------